 We call ‘a summary’ when you reword someone’s notions and approaches in your own words.
 There are several types of summaries, they differ from each other to the extent to that you analyze or research the original source.
 The length of them also differs: from several pages to one sentence.
-There is one thing in common for all types of summaries – the writer states in his or her words the information or point of view of another writer.
+There is one thing in common for all types of summaries – the writer states in his or her words the information or point of view of another writer from DoMyWriting.

 You should think about why your target group of readers (an educator, chief, customer) needs to read it.
 For what reason shouldn’t the reader simply read the source?
 Summaries have advantages for the reader because they offer a succinct, general adaptation of the original data.
 For a preoccupied reader, summaries give a brief outline of the text.
 More than that, summaries show the target group of readers that you have comprehended the main idea of the book, and in such a way, your proficiency can be tested.
 To summarize another person’s material gives you a possibility to better comprehend it.
 At long last, summaries enable you to present knowledge within the scientific frame: you can review somebody’s thoughts so as to evaluate it or comment on it.